LukeZGD/Legacy-iOS-Kit/README.md

   - To make sure that SSH is successful, try these steps: Reinstall OpenSSH/Dropbear, reboot and rejailbreak, then reinstall them again
   - To devices with baseband, this script will restore your device with the latest baseband (except when jailbreak is enabled, and on iPhone5,1 as there are reported issues)
   - This script can also be used to just enter kDFU mode for all supported devices
-  - As alternatives to kloader/kDFU, checkm8 A5 or ipwndfu can also be used in DFU advanced menu
+  - As alternatives to kloader/kDFU, checkm8 A5 or pwnDFU A6 can also be used in DFU advanced menu
     - To enter DFU advanced menu, put your iOS device in DFU mode before running the script
   - This script can work on virtual machines, but I will not provide support for them
   - If you want to use other manually saved blobs for 6.1.3/8.4.1, create a folder named `saved`, then within it create another folder named `shsh`.
 You can then put your blob inside that folder.